-Counselors benefit from ongoing monthly meetings, allowing them to stay up-to-date with new healthcare policies and programs, which are always changing.
+Counselors benefit from ongoing monthly meetings, allowing them to stay up-to-date with new healthcare policies and programs, which “are always changing,” according to Lorraine York-Edberg, Western Regional SHINE Program Director.
 This year’s training is vast and comprehensive, and will address changes that have taken place in the past year.

-The 2019 Spring Training is set to take place at LifePath in Greenfield from 10 a.m. to 3 p.m., with a break for lunch, beginning on April 2, 2019.
-Participants will meet weekdays for 11 sessions.
-A graduation celebration will take place in June.
+The 2021 Spring Training is set to take place virtually via Zoom from 9:30 a.m. to 12 p.m. with a break for lunch, then back to the training from 1 p.m. to 3:30 p.m. beginning Thursday, April 29, 2021.
+Participants will meet virtually weekdays for 11 sessions.
+A graduation celebration will take place in July.